SAMPLE NEWSLETTER ARTICLE

 While heart disease risk begins to rise in middle age, heart disease develops over time and can start at a young age, even in the teen years.
 It's never too early, or too late, to take action to prevent and control the risk factors for heart disease.
 The Heart Truth is building awareness of women's heart disease and empowering women to reduce and prevent their risk.
 It is reaching women with important heart health messages in community settings through a diverse network of national and grassroots partner organizations.

-The Heart Truth campaign is sponsored by the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH), U.S. Department of Health and Human Services (HHS) in partnership with The Office on Women's Health (OWH) and other groups committed to the health and well-being of women.
+The Heart Truth education program is sponsored by the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH), U.S. Department of Health and Human Services (HHS) in partnership with The Office on Women's Health (OWH) and other groups committed to the health and well-being of women.

-Community organizations across the country are joining The Heart Truth campaign and using its Red Dress symbol to raise awareness about women and heart disease.
+Community organizations across the country are joining The Heart Truth program and using its Red Dress symbol to raise awareness about women and heart disease.
 Educational materials are being distributed at local events and presentations emphasizing women's health issues.
 Locally, (insert description of local event).

 To find out more about women and heart disease, visit The Heart Truth Web pages at www.hearttruth.gov or call the NHLBI Health Information Center at 301-592-8573.